xp44mm/Notebook/Compilers/Chapter  3 Lexical  Analysis.md

 In most modern languages, lexemes are short, and one or two characters of lookahead is sufficient.
 Thus a buffer size N in the thousands is ample, and the double-buffer scheme of Section 3.2.1 works without problem.
 However, there are some risks.
 For example, if character strings can be very long, extending over many lines, then we could face the possibility that a lexeme is longer than N. To avoid problems with long character strings, we can treat them as a concatenation of components, one from each line over which the string is written.
 For instance, in Java it is conventional to represent long strings by writing a piece on each line and concatenating pieces with a + operator at the end of each piece.

 A more difficult problem occurs when arbitrarily long lookahead may be needed.
-For example, some languages like PL/I do not treat key­words as reserved; that is, you can use identifiers with the same name as a keyword like DECLARE.
-If the lexical analyzer is presented with text of a PL/I program that begins `DECLARE ( ARG1 , ARG2 , ...` it cannot be sure whether DECLARE is a keyword, and ARG1 and so on are variables being de­clared, or whether DECLARE is a procedure name with its arguments.
+For example, some languages like PL/I do not treat keywords as reserved; that is, you can use identifiers with the same name as a keyword like DECLARE.
+If the lexical analyzer is presented with text of a PL/I program that begins `DECLARE ( ARG1 , ARG2 , ...` it cannot be sure whether DECLARE is a keyword, and ARG1 and so on are variables being declared, or whether DECLARE is a procedure name with its arguments.
 For this reason, modern languages tend to reserve their keywords.
 However, if not, one can treat a keyword like DECLARE as an ambiguous identifier, and let the parser resolve the issue, perhaps in conjunction with symbol-table lookup.

 ---

-## 3.3 Specification of Tokens

-Regular expressions are an important notation for specifying lexeme patterns.
-While they cannot express all possible patterns, they are very effective in specifying those types of patterns that we actually need for tokens.
-In this section we shall study the formal notation for regular expressions, and in Section 3.5 we shall see how these expressions are used in a lexical-analyzer generator.
-Then, Section 3.7 shows how to build the lexical analyzer by converting regular expressions to automata that perform the recognition of the specified tokens.

-### 3.3.1 Strings and Languages

-An alphabet is any finite set of symbols.
-Typical examples of symbols are let­ters, digits, and punctuation.
-The set {a, 1} is the *binary alphabet*.
-ASCII is an important example of an alphabet; it is used in many software systems.
-Unicode, which includes approximately 100,000 characters from alphabets around the world, is another important example of an alphabet.

 Figure 3.4: Sentinels at the end of each buffer